Boondocking at the Grand Teton View

-We needed a backup plan in case we arrived at this boondocking location and it was full or for whatever reason it didn’t work out for us.
-We’re not some nimple Class B Van and we have a baby, gotta be prepared to set the trip up for success.
+We needed a backup plan in case we arrived at this boondocking location and it was full or for whatever reason, it didn’t work out for us.
+We’re not a simple Class B Van and we have a baby, gotta be prepared to set the trip up for success.

 Our biggest factor controlling how long we can stay in one spot off the grid is our water usage.
-We have a large freshwater tank but there’s a few things we do to conserve water while we’re boondocking.
+We have a large freshwater tank but there are a few things we do to conserve water while we’re boondocking.

 We drinks a lot of water in our family.
 While we Boondock rather than using the water from our fresh tank we’ll buy gallons or water bottles to reserve the water in our tank.

 Avoid Dirty Dishes